IFlippie/Pipes-Liquid/Assets/readme.txt

 based on the anchor we will be able to set it to up, down, left, right and it won't be solely the middle point but we can start the anchor in the middle

-calculating the direction again FOR EACH pipe part that has moved because of the curve

 PREVIEWING IMPLEMENTATION:

 always showing a preview when trying to create a pipe, so do this when start point is selected and implement this by having a seperate preview mesh